Borderlands 4

 Borderlands 4 is a 2025 action role-playing first-person looter shooter game developed by Gearbox Software and published by 2K.
 It is a sequel to Borderlands 3 (2019) and the fifth mainline entry in the Borderlands series.
 The game was released for PlayStation 5, Windows, and Xbox Series X/S on September 12, 2025 to generally favorable reviews from critics.
-The game is scheduled to release for Nintendo Switch 2 at a later date.
+A Nintendo Switch 2 release was announced but has been put on an indefinite pause with no future plans.
 Set six years after the events of the last game, the story follows a new group of Vault Hunters in the ancient planet Kairos, who join its local resistance to find the planet's Vault and overthrow the despotic Timekeeper.

 Gameplay

 As with its predecessors, Borderlands 4 is a first-person looter shooter with elements commonly found in action role-playing games.
 Gearbox described the game's world as "seamless", and there will not be any loading screens as players explore new areas.
 New vehicles and traversal tools, such as a grappling hook, are introduced in Borderlands 4.
-The game can be played solo or cooperatively with three other players.
+The game can be played solo or cooperatively with up to three other players.

-Synopsis
+Plot

 Premise and characters

-Pandora's moon Elpis, after being teleported away by Lilith using her Siren powers, (Note: As seen in Borderlands 3) destroyed the protective barrier of a planet named Kairos.
+Pandora's moon Elpis, after being teleported away by Lilith using her Siren powers, (Note: As depicted in Borderlands 3) destroyed the protective barrier of a planet named Kairos.
 In Borderlands 4, players assume the role of a Vault Hunter who must lead the resistance against a ruthless dictator named the Timekeeper and his army of synthetic followers, while searching for "secret alien treasures".

 Among the Vault Hunters that arrive on Kairos are Rafa the Exo-Soldier, Harlowe the Gravitar, Amon the Forgeknight, and Vex the Siren.
-Returning NPCs include Miss Mad Moxxi and Marcus Kincaid, and previously playable Vault Hunters Zane, Claptrap, and the Sirens Lilith and Amara.
+Returning NPCs include Miss Mad Moxxi and Marcus Kincaid, and previous playable Vault Hunters Zane Flynt, Claptrap, Lilith, and Amara.
+The first story expansion, "Mad Ellie and the Vault of the Damned", features the addition of a fifth playable Vault Hunter, C4$H the Rogue, as well as returning NPCs Ellie, Crazy Earl, Mancubus Bloodtooth, and Davis Pickle.
+The second story expansion, "FL4K and the Last Resort", adds a sixth playable Vault Hunter, Loveless the Hacker, and features FL4K, a playable Vault Hunter from Borderlands 3, as a returning NPC.